moorepants/eme185/content/pages/instructor-guide.rst

 It is recommended to get the room(s) booked as soon as possible.
 This corresponds to sending out the form to the students right after the 12th day of instruction (last day to add classes).
+The earlier this process is started, the more likely a nice room will be available.

 185B Scheduling
 ---------------